Types of Toastmasters Clubs

 This page has information about the types of Toastmaster Clubs and membership criteria for clubs.

-A Company or Corporate Club is usually open only to members of a particular company or organisation.
+A Company or Corporate Club is usually open only to members of a particular company or organisation, but may choose to allow members the club invites to join.
+These could be former staff members, or from the local community.

 Recently, clubs have become able to accept Online members, and also to meet wholly online.
 This is ideal for members who miss meetings because of (e.g.) travel commitments. or are unable to attend because they live in a remote area.